 - Sleek stainless steel camp stove design is timeless

 Made of sturdy and reliable stainless steel, this oven and range combination is perfect for the rugged camper on the go.
-Each burner can supply up to 7500 BTUs, and the oven can reach up to 400 degrees Fahrenheit.
+Each burner can supply up to 7,500 BTUs, and the oven can reach up to 400 degrees Fahrenheit which although isn’t as high as other options on our list, is still a substantial amount of heat. you can get an idea of what’s possible to cook with this stove by watching the video below:

-With just a single small portable propane tank, you can set the oven to 350 degrees Fahrenheit for up to 7 hours.
-There are fully adjustable heat dials for each burner and the oven, as well as durable stainless steel handles on either side of the stove.
+With just a single small portable propane tank, I can set the oven to 350 degrees Fahrenheit for up to 7 hours, cooking special dishes long and slow for ultimate rich flavor and warmth.
+I like the fully adjustable heat dials for each burner and the oven, as well as the durable stainless steel handles on either side of the stove, as it makes for easy use.

 Largest Capacity Oven: Danby Designer 20-in.
 Gas Range with Sealed Burners

-The other important thing to point out about this particular oven stove combo is that it will require an additional purchase of a propane conversion kit.
-This oven is usually made for natural gas hookups, but can be hooked up to propane with this additional purchase.
+The other important thing to point out about this particular oven stove combo is that it requires an additional purchase of a propane conversion kit.
+This oven is typically made for natural gas hookups but can be hooked up to propane with this additional purchase, increasing the overall cost and potentially going over budget for some.

 I only recommend this particular stove and oven to full-timers living in very large rigs.
 You may still need to make some adjustments in your RV kitchen if you plan on installing this oven.
-However, it is very easy to use and durable, and may be what you have been looking for.
+However, it’s very easy to use and durable, and might be what you’re looking for.

 Final Thoughts

-Replacing your existing RV oven or stove is a good idea, especially with so many modern day appliances coming out for compact kitchens.
-You don’t have to sacrifice the comforts of a good meal in your RV – you can have a proper chef’s kitchen with many of the options found here!
+Replacing your existing RV oven or stove is a good idea, especially with so many modern-day appliances coming out for compact kitchens.
+You don’t have to sacrifice the comforts of a good meal in your RV – you can have a proper chef’s kitchen with many of the best RV oven and stove options found here!